hlyi/homebridge-generic-avr/README.md

 For Onkyo AV Receivers, should work for all supported models as listed in the node_modules/eiscp/eiscp-commands.json.
 If your model is not listed, try TX-NR609.

+For Denon AV Receivers, it has been tested on AVR-3312.
+Supports power on/off, input selection.

 # Description

 This is an enhanced fork from homebridge-onkyo plugin written by ToddGreenfield